wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

 6. Under **API Settings**, click **Save**.
 7. In the **Apply to Development** pane that opens, enter a meaningful message and click **Apply**.

-Now you can retest the API to confirm that it works as expected.

-### Step 4.2: Retest the API

-To retest the API, follow the steps given below:
+To retest the API and confirm that it works as expected, follow the steps given below:

 1. In the left navigation menu, click **Test** and then click **Console**.
 2. In the OpenAPI Console that opens, select **Development** from the environment drop-down list.